JanCarlosBTC/Digital-Desk/COMPONENT-GUIDE.md

 ### Error States

 The `ErrorState` component displays error messages with optional retry functionality.
+See [ERROR-HANDLING.md](./ERROR-HANDLING.md) for the comprehensive error handling guide.

 #### Usage: